Naetw/CTF-pwn-tips/README.md

 }
 ```

-It will check the value of `__free_hook`.
-If it's not NULL, it would call the hook function first.
+It checks the value of `__free_hook`.
+If it's not NULL, it will call the hook function first.
 Here, we would like to use **one-gadget-RCE**.
-Since hook function call is in the libc, the constraint of **one-gadget** is usually satisfied.
+Since hook function is called in the libc, the constraints of **one-gadget** are usually satisfied.

 ## Use printf to trigger malloc and free